 Digestive enzymes are these little proteins that act as biological catalysts that help the body convert food into stuff you can use, like energy or amino acids.
 They also facilitate the absorption of nutrients.
 Digestive enzymes are fragile little guys.
 Food, in its natural state, should contain enzymes.
 Because so much of today’s food is processed and/or cooked, we often don’t get the enzymes that we’re supposed to.
 That’s where PrepZymes comes in.
-One capsule provides your body with eight active enzymes to replace what’s been lost.
+One capsule provides your body with nine active enzymes to replace what’s been lost.

 Here is a quick and handy guide to the possible benefits of digestive enzymes.

 • Promotes the growth of beneficial gut bacteria

 May improve digestive health by relieving symptoms of:

 - stomach ache

 What The Enzymes Do and What They May Do

 Proteolytic enzymes are commonly found in plants like papaya.
 These enzymes digest proteins and may help to reduce inflammation.

 Lipase breaks down fatty substances and plays an essential role in weight loss and weight maintenance.

 Source: University of Maryland